lorenzoferrara/Burn-Wound-Therapy-Comparison/README.md

-# Lifetime-Data-Analysis-project
-Assignment for the  course at Universitat Politecnica de Catalunya 2022/23.

 <h1 align="center"> Dynamics in a time discrete prey predator model </h1>

 <h4 align="left">Project for the course of Lifetime Data Analysis at Universitat Politecnica de Catalunya, 2022/2023</h4>